Convex clustering via $\ell_1$ fusion penalization: Simulation Study and Real Data Analysis

 \section{Simulation Study and Real Data Analysis}

 In this section we show strong performance of the proposed BMT approach relative to popular existing methods for assessing modality and estimating the number of clusters.
 We also illustrate the use of our methodology in analysis of single-cell virology datasets.
-In addition, in Section~\ref{append.large.data} of the Supplementary Material we apply BMT on very large simulated data sets and demonstrate its superior scalability properties.
+In addition, in Section~5.3 of the Supplementary Material we apply BMT on very large simulated data sets and demonstrate its superior scalability properties.

 When the separation between two clusters is very small, the population splitting procedure can still be successful at finding a split point by massively truncating the support.
 This \textit{zooming-in} effect may result in larger sizes of the \textit{small} sample splits, as we discussed, from a theoretical standpoint, in the paragraph above the statement of Theorem~\ref{rates.thm}.
 To counteract this phenomenon, we propose an \textit{adjustment} to the Big Merge Tracker.
-If the sum of the sample frequencies for the two merging clusters in the last big merge is less than 50\%, we do not report any merges.
-Preventing the corresponding splitting procedure from truncating more than $50\%$ of the data, while searching for the first split, slightly reduces its efficiency, but makes it more robust to sampling fluctuations.
-Throughout this section we use the adjustment described above and set the BMT threshold, $\alpha$, equal to~$0.1$ (Algorithm~\ref{al.complete} in Section~\ref{append:sec4} of the Supplementary Material contains the full pseudocode).
+If the sum of the sample frequencies for the two merging clusters in the last big merge is less than~50\%, we do not report any merges.
+Preventing the corresponding splitting procedure from truncating more than~$50\%$ of the data, while searching for the first split, slightly reduces its efficiency, but makes it more robust to sampling fluctuations.
+Throughout this section we use the adjustment described above and set the BMT threshold, $\alpha$, equal to~$0.1$ (Algorithm~1 in Section~5 of the Supplementary Material contains the full pseudocode).
+Note that a large number of additional simulation results, corresponding to a wider range of sample sizes, together with an analysis regarding the choice of~$\alpha$, are provided in Section~5.4 of the Supplementary Material.